Malizma333/line-rider-web-guide/pages/scripting_tutorials/advanced_gravity.md

 {: .note }
 The y direction in the track physics simulator is inverted, so positive y points down and vice-versa.

 The following section relates to some more advanced gravity scripting techniques, which have more complex code examples.
-These examples can also be used for specific sections of track, similar to the changing gravity example found in the [basic]({{ site.baseurl }}{% link pages/scripting_tutorials/basic_gravity.md %}) section.
+These examples can also be used for specific sections of the track, similar to the changing gravity example found in the [basic]({{ site.baseurl }}{% link pages/scripting_tutorials/basic_gravity.md %}) section.

 ### Circular/Relative Gravity

 Circular gravity is an effect that causes the rider to fall relative to where the sled is facing.
-For example, if the sled is upright, gravity points in the normal downwards direction.
-But if the rider is sideways such that the bottom of the sled is pointing left, then gravity will also point left.
+For example, if the sled is upright, gravity points in the normal downward direction.
+But if the rider is sideways such that the bottom of the sled is pointing left, gravity will also point left.
 The following code achieves this effect.

 ```js
 (function() {